Welcome to the NEW TO CLUB PARENT PAGE

 What is the time commitment (how long is the season)?

 Club volleyball can be overwhelming in terms of time.
 Most teams will have two 2-hour practices a week from November through the end of May and generally 2-4 weekend tournament days per month.
 Cascade also offers a once-a-week In-House Skills no-cut program option starting in January for those not ready to make a full commitment.
-New this year is also our Cascade Summit Team - please follow link to read about this team.
+New this year is also our Cascade Crest and Summit Teams - please follow link to read about these teams.

 Where are the practice locations?